lmissbach/MCC_OAG_code/README.md

 # MCC_OAG_code
 This private repo tracks the progress on scraping OAG

+### 15/03 checkpoint
+Today debugging.
+Problem might be that my chromedriver is not currently executable - this video is helpful https://youtu.be/Xjv1sY630Uc?si=LWF03StiQlxhz8Ty

 ### 13/03 checkpoint
 Today i worked on setting chromedriver -> Selenium needs to work with chromedriver because Selenium itself doesn't directly interact with web browsers like Google.
 Relevant for webscraping ->  chromedriver allows Selenium to interact with the parameters in the OAG homepage - avg fare destinations etc.